DenizKaragulle/nominate-2/README.md

 # Nominate
-Prototype used to nomiate items going into the Living Atlas.
+Prototype used to nominate items going into the Living Atlas.

 [Read the docs](link coming soon)!